Enabling vulnerable tenants to sustain their tenancies

 People most often approach the service for support because of financial problems or health and wellbeing issues.

-Staff will use their expertise in areas like the benefits system and housing rights to create a support plan with the customer.
+Staff will use their expertise in areas like the benefits system and housing rights to create a support plan with the tenant.
 The plan tackles immediate issues such as lack of income because of benefit problems or distress caused by food poverty, while also ensuring long-term issues such as mental health problems are addressed by involving partner agencies like local health services.

-This holistic approach has prevented hundreds of customers from losing their home, enabling them to build financial confidence and stability for the future so that they can become an active part of their community.
+This holistic approach has prevented hundreds of tenants from losing their home, enabling them to build financial confidence and stability for the future so that they can become an active part of their community.